NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Introduction

-To encode these scalars to a high-dimensional vector space, we propose a numerically multi-scaled embedding module.
-Since encoding through network modules, such as a linear layer, may need to assume the numerical scale of the input data, our idea is to simply enumerate all possible scales and later fuse the embeddings across scales.
-We use a basic building block of a linear layer followed by a LayerNorm~\citep{ba2016layer} to map a scalar to a normalized vector space.
-Such a basic building block is sensitive to the input range, which we found is controlled by a multiplier on the bias in the linear layer.
-We thus use parallel building blocks with different multipliers set for each scale.
+To encode these scalars to a high-dimensional vector space, we propose a Numerically Multi-scaled Embedding (\textbf{NME}) module.
+Since encouding through network modules may need to assume the numerical scale of inputs~\citep{ioffe2015batch,ba2016layer,wu2018group}, our idea is to simply enumerate all possible scales for arbitrary input scalar and later fuse these embeddings across numerical scales.
+We use a basic building block of a linear layer followed by a layer normalization~\citep{ba2016layer} to map a scalar to a normalized vector.
+Such a basic building block is sensitive to the input range, which we find is controlled by a multiplier on the bias term in the linear layer.
+We thus use paralleled building blocks with different bias multipliers set for each numerical scale.
 The output embeddings are aggregated by a weighting mechanism to derive the final scalar embedding.

-To conduct large-scale representation learning, we collect pretraining data by fusing existing datasets from multiple sources, yielding a dataset with over one million time-series sequences.
-We pretrain our NuTime model using a straightforward BYOL~\citep{grill2020bootstrap} self-supervised learning objective and study the transfer performance on popular classification benchmarks.
-NuTime obtains remarkable improvements on both univariate and multivariate time series classification tasks and achieves new state-of-the-art results across benchmarks.
+To conduct large-scale representation learning, we collect pretraining data by combining existing datasets from various sources, yielding a dataset with over one million time-series sequences.
+We pretrain our NuTime model using a straightforward Bootstrap Your Own Latent (BYOL)~\citep{grill2020bootstrap} self-supervised learning objective and study the transfer performance on popular classification benchmarks.
+NuTime achieves the new state-of-the-arts results across univariate and multivariate time series classification tasks, and it is the first time deep learning models beats traditional approaches~\citep{middlehurst2021hive}.
 We also demonstrate that NuTime outperforms recent approaches on few-shot learning without being designed for this task.
-Moreover, it can easily transfer to various downstream tasks, such as clustering and anomaly detection.
+Moreover, it can easily transfer to other downstream tasks, such as clustering and anomaly detection.